 Also, the insured does not have the option to abandon the property by leaving it to the insurer for the full value of the loss.
 In cases of total destruction, the insurer can pay the insured for his loss, or it can pay for the full value of the property and take possession of it, but the choice is the insurer's, not the insured's.

 Section 2 details the personal liability coverage provided by the HO-3 policy.

 In cases that lead to litigation for personal liability of the insured, the insurer will pay for the defense of the insured and any claim imposed by the court on the insured, up to the policy limit.
 This coverage, does not cover business liability or liability arising from the use of a motor vehicle, which should be covered by separate insurance policies specific for that coverage.

-The minimum amount of liability coverage is $100,000 per occurrence, which is defined as a single accident, or damage resulting from a prolonged exposure to the same set of conditions.
+The minimum liability coverage is $100,000 per occurrence, defined as a single accident, or damage resulting from a prolonged exposure to the same set of conditions.
 Note that personal liability is covered regardless of where it occurs.
 For instance, if you break an antique at a shop, your homeowner's insurance will cover you.